 A complete futon set consists of a mattress (敷き布団, shikibuton, lit. “spreading futon”) and a duvet (掛け布団, kakebuton, lit. “covering futon”).
 Both elements of a futon bedding set are pliable enough to be aired, folded, and stored away in a large closet (押入れ, oshiire) during the day, allowing the room to serve for purposes other than as a bedroom.
 (From Wikipedia – The Free Encyclopedia – “Futon”)

 Comparison between futons and sofa beds

 Make a bit of comparison between futons and sofa beds.
-I didn’t include the convertible sofa bed in the table, because I consider them futon.
+I didn’t include the convertible sofa bed on the table because I consider their futon.

 |Sofa bed||Futon bed|